What Is a Cave Radio Communication System?

 If there is a problem in receiving a signal with the Cave Radio Communication System, then it will be hard to navigate through cave tunnels.

-KENWOOD NX-203/303 Radio available in Becker Communications is a small radio, only slightly larger than a pack of playing cards, with a keypad and integrated LCD display on its face.
-The face of the Radio contains only three knobs: Volume, Fine Tune and Tone Selection.
+KENWOOD NX-203/303 Radio available in Becker Communications is a small radio, only slightly larger than a pack of playing cards.
+It comes with a keypad and integrated LCD display on its face.
+The face of the radio contains only three knobs: Volume, Fine Tune and Tone Selection.

-The NX-303 can be used with either a remote microphone or an optional headset.
+You can use the NX-303 with either a remote microphone or an optional headset.
 This radio transmits and receives in the 136–174 MHz band and comes supplied with body-worn earphones and a belt clip.

-The optional MBH-21 telescoping antenna can be used for better performance in some applications.
+You can use the optional MBH-21 telescoping antenna for better performance in some applications.
 The NX-203/303 is designed to utilize the BA-65 or BA-66 (90 dB) body-wearable PTT microphone, although any Kenwood compatible PTT microphone will work.
 If you would like to learn more contact us today at Becker Wholesale Mine Supply!